Updated & Improved 6-24-20

 As stated at the beginning of this paper, there are primarily two states which are responsible for the infinite variety of life in the universe – God-Consciousness as spirit and life, and the lifeless matter of the elemental realm.
 Our body of lifeless elemental matter is experienced as being alive because it is animated and sustained by Consciousness as spirit and the power of life.
 In the spiritual teachings of most religions, especially in the East, the reality of this world is often referred to as an illusion.
 The reason for this reference to worldly life being an illusion is that the physical matter of the body is lifeless, but most people, unequivocally, believe the body is alive; when, in fact, it is temporarily animated by light, life-force, and spirit.

-Perceiving the world through the senses and thinking the body is alive means people are actually projecting their mind into the lifeless form of the physical body and believing this projection is real.
-This is understandable considering the long process of integrating into the body through the stages of consciousness, and by the fact that humans come into this life experience to learn about consciousness.
-However, this form of projection directs our self-identity onto the sensual body to the point of “creating and sustaining” a false sense of self called the ego-persona.
+This is understandable considering the long process of integrating into the body through the structures of consciousness, and by the fact that humans come into this life experience to learn about consciousness.
+However, this illusion of life directs our self-identity into the sensual body to the point of “creating and sustaining” a false sense of self called the ego-persona.
 In the minds of people, the sensual body and ego-persona comprise their “concept” of who they are.
 So convinced are they of this reality that if someone were to tell them that they were living in an illusion, they would think this person was “delusional.”

 Chapter 2) yakking in one’s head about all it desires from the world of duality, in the categories of: want/aversion, like/dislike, attraction/repulsion, good/bad, etc. This chattering of the ego-persona creates an array of emotions, excitement, fears, sorrows, grief, hatred, unwholesome thoughts, disappointment, addictive tendencies, anger, and sexual desires, all of which are the emanations of unsatisfied delusions.